-· I, (print submitter's full name) do hereby declare that, to the best of my knowledge, the practice of the algorithm, reference implementation, and optimized implementations that I have submitted, known as (print name of algorithm), may be covered by the following U.S. and/or foreign patents: (describe and enumerate or state "none" if appropriate) I do hereby declare that I am aware of no patent applications that may cover the practice of my submitted algorithm, reference implementation or optimized implementations. - OR - I do hereby declare that the following pending patent applications may cover the practice of my submitted algorithm, reference implementation or optimized implementations: (describe and enumerate) I do hereby understand that my submitted algorithm might not be selected for standardization by NIST.
+I, (print submitter's full name) do hereby declare that, to the best of my knowledge, the practice of the algorithm, reference implementation, and optimized implementations that I have submitted, known as (print name of algorithm) may be covered by the following U.S. and/or foreign patents: (describe and enumerate or state "none" if appropriate) .

+I do hereby declare that I am aware of no patent applications that may cover the practice of my submitted algorithm, reference implementation or optimized implementations. - OR - I do hereby declare that the following pending patent applications may cover the practice of my submitted algorithm, reference implementation or optimized implementations: (describe and enumerate)

+I do hereby understand that my submitted algorithm might not be selected for standardization by NIST.
 I further understand that I will not receive financial compensation from the U.S. Government for my submission.
 I certify that, to the best of my knowledge, I have fully disclosed all patents and patent applications relating to my algorithm.
 I also understand that the U.S. Government may, during the course of the lifetime of the standard or during the public review process, modify the algorithm's specifications (e.g., to protect against a newly discovered vulnerability).

 I understand that NIST will announce any selected algorithm(s) and proceed to publish the draft standards for public comment.
 Should my submission be selected for standardization, I hereby agree not to place any restrictions on the use of the algorithm, intending it to be available on a worldwide, non-exclusive, royalty-free basis.

 I do hereby agree to provide the statements required by Sections 2.D.2 and 2.D.3, below, for any patent or patent application identified to cover the practice of my algorithm, reference implementation or optimized implementations and the right to use such implementations for the purposes of the evaluation process.

 I understand that, during the quantum resistant algorithm evaluation process, NIST may remove my algorithm from consideration for standardization.
 If my algorithm (or the derived algorithm) is removed from consideration for standardization or withdrawn from consideration by the submitter, I understand that all rights, including use rights of the reference and optimized implementations, revert back to the submitter (and other owner[s], as appropriate).
-Additionally, should the U.S. Government not select my algorithm for standardization at the time NIST ends the evaluation process, all rights

-Commented [MD(32]: Better name?

-Commented [d33]: Isn't this a complicated point since we have an open-ended process in which we may want to select multiple things to standardize?

-DELETE or CLARIFY?

-revert to the submitter (and other owner[s] as appropriate).

-Signed: Title:
+Signed: Title: Dated: Place:

-Dated: